Welcome to Saffron Walden Museum Society

 The Museum Society provides an active programme of talks and events for its members throughout the year.
 It also acts as the ‘Friends organisation’ supporting the museum service.

-You can join the Museum Society by downloading the application form from the “Join Us” page, or write to us at Saffron Walden Museum Society, Saffron Walden Museum, Museum Street, Saffron Walden, CB10 1BN.
+You can join the Museum Society by downloading the application form from the “Join Us” page, or write to us at Saffron Walden Museum Society, Saffron Walden Museum, Museum Street, Saffron Walden, CB10 1JL.
 General contact email address : SaffronWaldenMS@gmail.com

 Opening Hours

-Opening times from March 1st are Wednesday -Saturday 10:00am – 5:00pm and Sundays & Bank Holidays 2:00pm – 5:00pm.
+Wednesday -Saturday 10:00am – 5:00pm and Sundays & Bank Holidays 2:00pm – 5:00pm.

 Tuesdays are reserved for pre-booked group visits by schools and other parties